Title 922 | Chapter 001 | Regulation 060REG

 (1)

-Adoption assistance shall be reduced if the adoptive parent fails to provide documentation demonstrating financial responsibility and support after the cabinet has requested the documentation from the adoptive parent at least three (3) times.
+Adoption assistance shall be reduced if the adoptive parent fails to provide documentation demonstrating financial responsibility and support after the cabinet has requested the documentation in writing from the adoptive parent at least three (3) times.

 (2)